dgraph-io/charts/charts/dgraph-lambda/README.md

   --set alpha.extraEnvs[0].value=lambda-url=http://$LAMBDA_REL-dgraph-lambda.$NS.svc:80/graphql-worker
 ```

-The `DGRAPH_ALPHA_GRAPHQL_LAMBDA_URL` environment variable will point to Dgraph Lambda service that will be deployed in the next step.
-The format Dgraph Lambda domain name is formatted as the following:
+The `DGRAPH_ALPHA_GRAPHQL_LAMBDA_URL` environment variable points to Dgraph Lambda service that will be deployed in the next step.
+The format Dgraph Lambda domain name is formatted as follows:

 ```
 http://<helm-chart-release-name>-dgraph-lambda.<namesapce>.svc/graphql-worker